Honey, I Shrunk the Audience!: Synopsis

-Unfortunately, the machine goes out of control and shrinks the audience (plus Nick, who pushes Dr. Channing out of the way of the machine's electrobeam).
+Unfortunately, the machine goes completely out of control and shrinks the audience (plus Nick, who pushes Channing out of the way of the machine's electro beam).
 Wayne inspects Nick and the audience and, after making sure they're okay, says the machine blew a fuse.
 He says that he's got some spare parts in his office to fix the machine (or so he hopes).
-Diane enters the room asking Wayne if everything is ok.
+Diane enters the room asking Wayne if everything is okay.
 Wayne responds with, "Honey, I shrunk the audience!"
-Diane then asks where's Nick.
+Diane then asks where Nick is.
 Nick alerts his position to his mother.
+She gasps loudly, the ground starts thudding and shaking heavily under her every footstep and becoming progressively louder and louder as she frantically walks closer to take a better look down at Nick.
+Unfortunately, Diane faints immediately upon noticing Nick, causing the seats to jerk from the impact of her body hitting the theater floor, but she recovers.
+Diane's terrifying giant body falls directly towards Nick, who luckily dodges.